jsamrei/slate/source/quickstart/apps.html.markdown

 app = Zillabyte.new "my_app"
 ```

-The name of your application is specified in the constructor `"my_app"`.
-This name will identify your application across our infrastructure.
+The name of your application (`"my_app"`) will identify your application across our infrastructure.

 ## Parts of an app: Source, Each, and Sink